 top of page

-For my dissertation I have organized and led four months of fieldwork in New South Wales, Australia to sample the White-eared Honeyeater across an aridity gradient.
-My goal is to assess the population genetic status of the White-eared Honeyeater across New South Wales and interrogate how sex chromosomes may be involved in adaptation to aridity.
+For my dissertation, I have organized and led three months of fieldwork to sample the White-eared Honeyeater across an aridity gradient in New South Wales, Australia.
 Most of New South Wales is a highly fragmented landscape due to agricultural land-use change and White-eared Honeyeaters are now primarily only found in protected areas including national parks, state forests, and conservation areas.
-I am calculating population genetic parameters, delimiting evolutionarily significant units (ESUs), and conducting selection scans to determine which genomic compartments are involved in local adaptation to aridity.
+I have worked with dozens of Australians across multiple state and government agencies to obtain permits and site permissions to conduct this study.
+My research assesses the population genetic status of the White-eared Honeyeater across New South Wales and interrogates how neo-sex chromosomes and structural variants may facilitate local adaptation to aridity.
+With low coverage whole genome resequencing data, I am calculating population genetic parameters and conducting genotype-environment association analyses to determine which genomic regions and genes are involved in adaptation to aridity.
+My github repository for this project can be found here.

 Evolution of neo-sex chromosomes in Australian honeyeaters